9 Raffle Games to Help You Raise More Money

 • Often qualify as games of chance under charitable gaming laws

 Before hosting any raffle, make sure you comply with your state's charitable gaming laws.
-See: National Council of Nonprofits — State Fundraising Regulations.
+See the National Council of Nonprofits for state fundraising regulations.
+See US raffle laws by state for direct links to every state's official charitable gaming authority.
 For a full guide to planning, legal compliance, pricing, and running a raffle, see how to run a raffle fundraiser.

 1. 50/50 Raffle (Classic)